Sending Files to China Without Getting Blocked

 With Binfer, you have two options:

-This works very similar to our WebPickup feature only in reverse…kinda.
-But instead of the customer picking up a file you sent them, they are sending a file to you, which is why we call this feature “WebDrop.
-After designating a specific page for WebDrop, you then share that URL with whomever you designate to send you secure files.
+You can create a RECEIVE link.
+Then share that link with whomever you designate to send you secure files.
 They then go to that page, upload their document, and hit send.
 That’s all that is to it!